MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/keyconcepts-projectbudget.md

 The article explains some key concepts that you should be aware of before you start to use Project budget management in Microsoft Dynamics 365 Project Operations.

 ### Budget
 Project budget represents a point in time snapshot of the estimated spend across the project phases and its associated tasks.
-Even if there is a change in prices of the resources, material, or expenses, that donot impact the budget snapshot once it is made part of the budget.
+Even if there's a change in prices of the resources, material, or expenses, that do not impact the budget snapshot once it's made part of the budget.

 ### Cost budget